-A wide range of financial incentives are available to businesses that expand or locate in Carbondale's Enterprise Zone.
-Carbondale's Enterprise Zone is part of a broader zone jointly created by the City of Murphysboro, the City of Carbondale, Jackson County and the Illinois Department of Commerce and Economic Opportunity in 2020.
+A wide range of financial incentives is available to businesses that expand or locate in Carbondale's Enterprise Zone.
+Carbondale's Enterprise Zone is part of a broader zone jointly created by the City of Murphysboro, the City of Carbondale, Jackson County, and the Illinois Department of Commerce and Economic Opportunity in 2020.
 The Enterprise Zone expires on December 31, 2035.
-See the application here.

 Enterprise Zone Incentives

 Property tax on real estate improvements that raise a commercial, industrial or manufacturing property's fair market value by more than $10,000 is abated at the following schedule:

 For projects that create fewer than 100 jobs:

 - 100% of property tax on the improvement is abated for the first five (5) years after project completion

 - 50% of property tax on the improvements is abated for the second five (5) years after project completion

 For projects that create 100 jobs or more: